navuboy/ddpg_biped/README.md

 Planar Bipedal walking robot in Gazebo environment using Deep Deterministic Policy Gradient(DDPG).
 <p>
 The autonomous walking of the bipedal walking robot is achieved using reinforcement learning algorithm called <b>Deep Deterministic Policy Gradient(DDPG)</b>.DDPG is one of the algorithms for <b>learning controls in continuous action spaces</b>.
+The results of the experiment have been documented in the research manuscript: <b>https://arxiv.org/abs/1807.05924</b>
 Platforms and Package: ROS Kinetic, Gazebo, Nvidia GeForce GTX 1050 Ti GPU, Solidworks, TensorFLow, Numpy
 </p>